Perry Johnson (businessman): Social issues

-Budget
+Fiscal policy

-His campaign slogan was "Two cents to save America", referencing the centerpiece of his campaign, a policy to cut 2 cents off every dollar of federal discretionary spending "year after year."
+His Presidential campaign slogan was "Two cents to save America", referencing the centerpiece of his campaign, a policy to cut 2 cents off every dollar of federal discretionary spending "year after year."
 Johnson believes that this policy will solve the US debt crisis.
+He voiced support for the policy to be performed in Michigan if he was elected governor.

+In his 2026 campaign for governor of Michigan Perry proposed a "MEGA audit" of the state's finances akin to the DOGE and promised to run the state like a business.
+He also stated that this audit would not be run by either the Office of the Auditor General, nor the Office of Internal Audit Services, the state bodies which would normally perform such an act.

 Federal agencies

 Johnson promised to wholly "eliminate" the FBI, calling it a "corrupt" agency that is "beyond saving."
 He also announced that if elected, he would press for "bonuses" to any government agency that saves 2% of its annual budget, such that "its manager [sic] would receive a portion of the savings."

 Johnson has also vowed that he would use the executive power of the presidency to abolish the Department of Education.

-Foreign Policy
+Foreign policy

 Johnson has criticized the Russo-Ukrainian War, disapproving of American involvement and questioning the amount of U.S. aid sent.
 Johnson has proposed using executive orders to halt spending to Ukraine.

 Donald Trump and the 2020 election

-Johnson is an ardent supporter of former president Donald Trump, having supported his presidential bid in 2016, 2020, and 2024.
+Johnson is an ardent supporter of president Donald Trump, having supported his presidential bid in 2016, 2020, and 2024.
 Following Joe Biden's victory in the 2020 presidential election and Donald Trump's refusal to concede over allegations of electoral fraud, Johnson supported Trump's claim, alleging "incredible fraud" had occurred.
 Johnson had branded himself as Donald Trump "without the baggage."
 However, Johnson also stated that he would pardon Trump from federal prosecution.
 In 2023, Johnson established the "Defend Them" Political Action Committee with the primary objective of financing the legal defense of individuals facing accusations related to the 2020 presidential election.
 Johnson would personally pledge to match donations up to a maximum of $1 million in support of this cause.

+During his 2026 gubernatorial bid he refused to drop out of the race in favor of the Trump endorsed candidate, John James, while still trying to appear as pro-Trump.
+For this he has been labeled by the Trump campaign as a Never Trumper.